boltops-tools/terraspace-docs/_docs/learn/aws/configure.md

 The reason we have to configure `AWS_REGION` also, is because Terraform doesn't seem to use the `~/.aws/config` setting, but will use the `AWS_REGION`.

+Note: Terraform does not seem to currently support the use of source_profile.
+The fix will be released when [terraform-aws-provider #14077](https://github.com/terraform-providers/terraform-provider-aws/pull/14077) is released.

 ## Test AWS Setup

 Here are some useful commands to test that the AWS CLI is working: